Skip to Content

 Photo of Brake RotorAsbestos was commonly used in products from the early 1900s through the 1970s.
 Today, certain commercial products may still be made with small amounts of asbestos, including gaskets and brake pads.
 Asbestos products like floor tiles and roofing may also remain in older homes, schools and buildings.

 If asbestos-containing commercial products are intact and not disturbed, they are not immediately dangerous.
-However, if the products are worn, disturbed or damaged, fibers may become airborne.
-Anyone who suspects asbestos materials are present should talk to an asbestos abatement professional.
+However, if the products are worn, disturbed or damaged, fibers may become airborne, resulting in exposure.

 Asbestos in consumer products can also pose a health risk.
 Use of asbestos in some consumer products, like cosmetics, is often unintentional.
 This can happen when asbestos-contaminated talc is used in makeup and other products.